benroberts999/ampsci/README.md

  * r_rms: root-mean-square radius, in fm.
  * c: half-density radius (assuming Fermi nuclear distro, with t=2.3)
  * mu: magnetic moment (in nuclear magnetons)

-### wigner

- * Small routine to calculate 3,6,9-j symbols, and Clebsch Gordon coefficients
- * Either give input via command line directly (quote marks required)
-   * e.g., _./wigner '<0.5 -0.5, 0.5 0.5| 1 0>'_
-   * or e.g., _./wigner '(0.5 1 0.5, -0.5 0 0.5)'_ etc.
- * Or, give an input file, that contains any number of symbols, all on new line
-   * e.g., _./wigner -f myInputFile.in_
-   * nb: the '-f' flag can be dropped in the '.in' file extension is used
-   * Do not use quote marks in input file.
-Lines marked '!' or '#' are comments
- * 3j symbols must start with '('; 6,9j with '{', and CG with '<' (this is how code knows which symbol to calculate).
- * but, each number can be separated by any symbol (space, comma etc.)

 ### dmeXSection